 The general public has a growing interest in the sciences of environmental pollution, toxicology and biology that build knowledge of the Anthropocene’s unintended consequences.
 This they express through massive Climate Marches and Marches for Science for instance.
 This project’s theme picks up on this societal concern.
 What Anon. brings to the fore is the opportunity to explore, through an inquisitive artwork, what the power of this scientific information is.
 What stories can these high-tech, sensitive analytical devices reveal to us?
 Science and art have in common that they aim to be authentic, both are observing, investigating, interpreting and expressing.
 Both aim to tell their own powerful stories, (and therefore we can see how both can be potentially threatening to undemocratic regimes).

 “As we discovered in the project proposal development phase, a great number of thought-provoking discussions are triggered when we start to just think about erasing our human-techno-elemental messages imbedded in the earth we inhabit.
-The planned artwork therefore has a great potential of further triggering debate across various disciplines and among those experiencing the exhibit or even visiting the original 1 m2 land site we selected for the fieldwork,” Heather and Cheng explain.
-“This artwork will ask us to explore and come to our own conclusions about the technological-financial systems we have created and the physical world that we have partly made.
+The planned artwork therefore has a great potential of further triggering debate across various disciplines and among those experiencing the exhibit or even visiting the original 1 m2 land site in Amsterdam we selected for the fieldwork,” Heather and Cheng explain.
+“This artworkl asks us to explore and come to our own conclusions about the technological-financial systems we have created and the physical world that we have partly made.
 How do we feel about the Earth and the manner of dealing with nature in the technoexuberant age we are living in?”